-Divorce can be a traumatic event for children as well as the parents.
+Divorce can be a traumatic event for the children as well as the parents.
 While it is best if the parents can agree upon who will be responsible for the care of the children, this does not always happen.
-When there is much conflict between the two spouses involved in a divorce over the custody of the children, an experienced Florida family law attorney can help.
-An attorney can inform both parents of all of the duties that must be met in caring for the child and can aid them in deciding how this will best be handled.
+When there is much conflict between the two spouses involved in a divorce over who will obtain custody of the children, an experienced Florida family law attorney can help.
+An expert attorney can inform both parents of all of the duties that must be met in caring for the child, and can aid them in deciding how this will best be handled.

 Best Interests of the Child

 In a divorce in which the parents of a child do not agree on who will get custody, a family law court will consider the best interests of the child first before making a custody decision.
-A family law court will consider the mental and physical health of the parents, the wishes of the child, whether or not there has been any abuse of the child by either parent, and the age of the child.
+A family law court will consider the mental and physical health of the parents, the wishes of the child, whether or not there has been any abuse of the child by either parent, and the age and sex of the child.
 Cultural and religious considerations may also be taken into account.
+If there are any issues related to the formal education or schooling for the child (such as a child with a disability) that will be noted as well.
 Circumstances like drug or alcohol abuse will also be considered.

 Factors Involved in Awarding Custody